 The last date for trading in NIS will be 27 January 2021 and the Record Date for the final payment will be 29 January 2021.

 Floating distribution rate

 NIS offer a floating distribution rate, payable quarterly in arrears.
 The distribution rate will vary every quarter at the defined market rate plus 1.25% per annum.

 The defined market rate is the 90 Day Bank Bill Rate.
-A feature of the NIS is that they have no maturity date and will not be repayable by NAB.
+A feature of the NIS is that they have no maturity date but may be repaid at NAB’s election in certain circumstances.
 NIS may be sold on the ASX at the prevailing market price, or privately.